|Funding Program:||Investment Road and Rail Program

-The project will construct two east facing entry and exit ramps to access the Western Highway at Halletts Way in Bacchus Marsh.
-The project will also install traffic signals and noise attenuation barriers and construct a shared user path over the Western Freeway.
+The project constructed two east facing entry and exit ramps to access the Western Highway at Halletts Way in Bacchus Marsh.
+The project also installed traffic signals and noise attenuation barriers and constructed a shared user path over the Western Freeway.

-The project will improve safety, traffic flow and pedestrian access in Bacchus Marsh.
+The completed project will improve safety, traffic flow and pedestrian access in Bacchus Marsh.

-The estimated cost of the project is $15.2 million.
-The Australian Government is contributing $12.16 million and the Victorian Government $3.04 million.
+The estimated cost of the project was $15.2 million, with the Australian Government contributing $12.16 million and the Victorian Government $3.04 million.